Shuttle valve

 A shuttle valve is a type of valve which allows fluid to flow through it from one of two sources.
 Generally a shuttle valve is used in pneumatic systems, although sometimes it will be found in hydraulic systems.

 Structure and function

 The basic structure of a shuttle valve is like a tube with three openings; one on each end, and one in the middle.
-A ball or other blocking valve element moves freely within the tube.
-When pressure from a fluid is exerted through an opening on one end it pushes the ball towards the opposite end.
-This prevents the fluid from traveling through that opening, but allows it to flow through the middle opening.
-In this way two different sources can provide pressure without the threat of back flow from one source to the other.
+A ball or other blocking valve element (the shuttle) moves freely within the tube.
+When pressure of a fluid is exerted through the opening at one end it pushes the shuttle towards the opposite end, closing it.
+This prevents the fluid from passing through that opening, but allows it to flow out through the middle opening.
+In this way two different sources can provide pressure to a device without the threat of back flow from one source to the other.

 In pneumatic logic a shuttle-valve works as an OR gate.

 Applications

 A shuttle valve has several applications including: